 By Ansley Newland

-Although holiday celebrations are largely off the agenda this year, I’ll still be able to enjoy one of my favorite holiday traditions: curling up with an epic high fantasy book.
+Although holiday celebrations are largely off the agenda this year, I’ll still be able to enjoy one of my favourite holiday traditions: curling up with an epic high fantasy book.
 Maybe it’s just me, but there’s something about the holiday season.
 I love the excitement in the air, the long winter nights, and the end of one year and the beginning of another that goes hand in hand with stories of magical lands, spells, and fantastical creatures.
 So once the lights are strung and the gifts are wrapped, I dive into some well-loved, well-thumbed pages.
-Ideally, I’d do this while indulging in one of my other favorite holiday traditions: food.
+Ideally, I’d do this while indulging in one of my other favourite holiday traditions: food.

 From J.R.
 Tolkien to George R.R Martin, Brian Jaques to C.S Lewis, fantasy and food are always a perfect combination.
 But what about those magic potions, enchanted sweets, and food and drink offerings to gods and spirits that are such a staple in high fantasy?
-Yup, your favorite fantasy author might have been drawing on some real-world inspiration there too.
+Yup, your favourite fantasy author might have been drawing on some real-world inspiration there too.

 From placating nefarious spirits with sweets to predicting the future via cake, the end of the year is not only a time to indulge in great feasts but also when humans have turned to food and drink for magical reasons as well.

 I Know You Are Here To Cause Mayhem…But Would You Consider A Snack Instead?